omidarmat/onLearn/react.md

 > The `useState` hook should remain your default choice for managing state.
 But if `useState` is causing one of the problems mentioned above, you may want to opt for the `useReducer` hook.

-### **custom hooks**
+### custom hooks

 Custom hooks are all about reusablity.
 In React, we have 2 types of things that we can reuse:

 1. A piece of UI: we use a component
 2. A piece of Logic: In this case we should first ask ourselves that does the logic contain any hook?
 If not, all you need is a regular function, which can live either inside or outside any component.
 But if the logic does contain any React hook, you cannot extract the logic into a regular function.
 Instead, what you need is a custom hook.

 Custom hooks allow us to reuse stateful logic in multiple components, and actually not only stateful logic, but any logic that contains one or more React hooks.
-In more general terms, custom hooks allow us to reuse **non-visual logic**.
+In more general terms, custom hooks allow us to reuse non-visual logic.

 One hook should only have one purpose.
 It should only do one specific, well-defined thing.
 The idea is not to simply put all the hooks of a component into one custom hooks, but it is to make custom hooks reusable and portable, so that you can reuse them across different projects.